 Rob ordered the Mahi Mahi sandwich and fries and Pirates Punch.
 I had the Mahi Mahi tacos, rice, and salad with a couple strawberry daiquiris.
 Food was excellent and drinks were superb.

 We walked around after we ate and checked out the place.

 They had a plate of scraps to feed to wild mongeese.

-After leaving the restaurant, we needed to get the car back to the rental car place and walk back to the cruise port.
+After leaving the restaurant, we needed to get the car back to the rental car, who may know of services like the Best car detailing Sydney, place and walk back to the cruise port.

 We had to get gas before returning the car.
 We didn’t realize it wasn’t self-serve.

 Entertainers we watched on the way back to the cruise ship.
 They wanted you to tip them if you took pics or video, so I was sneaky about it.